Netanyahu warmly welcomes Philippines’ Duterte to Israel

-JERUSALEM (AP) — Israeli Prime Minister Benjamin Netanyahu has extended a warm welcome to controversial Philippine President Rodrigo Duterte.
+JERUSALEM (AP) — Israeli Prime Minister Benjamin Netanyahu extended a warm welcome to controversial Philippine President Rodrigo Duterte on Monday at the start of an official visit.

-Netanyahu told Duterte: “We remember our friends and that friendship has blossomed over the years and especially over the last few years.”
+“We remember our friends and that friendship has blossomed over the years and especially over the last few years,” Netanyahu told Duterte.

-Duterte has been accused of condoning human rights abuses in his deadly drug crackdown and has made controversial comments about the Holocaust.
+Duterte said “Israel can expect any help that the Philippines can extend.”

 Most Read Nation & World Stories